 Talking in front of different groups and delivering a speech is a regular activity during high school.
 When you get to college, it happens even more.

 While avoiding speeches and presentations may seem like an easy solution, the truth is that it may significantly impact your career, especially regarding leadership or managerial roles.

 Hence, high school or college is the perfect place to learn public speaking techniques, overcome fears, and become confident speakers.

-If you are struggling with public speaking, you can follow the general speaking tips for students below to become excellent speakers and excel in front of any audience.
+If you need help with public speaking, you can follow the general speaking tips for students below to become excellent speakers and excel in front of any audience.

 1. Find A Style That Works For You

 Universities or colleges hold different types of events every year, which may require you to have a distinct speech style.
 So make sure you give it your personal touch, whether using more vocal energy, facial energy, or gestures.

 You can even include different qualities in the speech that mostly describe your strengths, like funny, kind, knowledgeable, serious, direct, intense, and more.
 Just try to be as authentic as you can, and refrain from trying to generate enthusiasm that is false for you.

 2. Know Your Surroundings

 If you have access to the place where you will be speaking, try to get there well ahead of time and walk around the area to get the vibe of the surroundings.
 This will help you gain confidence and become more comfortable with the environment.

 Once there, you can practice standing at the same spot where you will deliver your speech and make arrangements for audio-visual equipment.

 3. Know Your Topic

 A clear understanding of the subject you are speaking on will ensure that you know your topic well.
 It helps speak with authority and control without being confused.

 Remember that your audience will appreciate you and have more confidence in you if you speak without notes.